Rug Knowledge – Hand Made Rugs

 How it’s made;

-Just as an architect needs a blueprint, the weaver must also have a plan as to how the finished rug should look.
-(Rug Knowledge) The most commonly used technique, cartoon mapping, is a full–scale graph paper chart that tells the weaver what color each knot needs to be.
+Just as an architect needs a blueprint, the Artisan rug weaver must also have a plan as to how the finished rug should look.
+The most commonly used technique in hand knotted rug is a cartoon mapping, which it is a full–scale graph paper chart that tells the weaver what color each knot and what material ( Wool – Silk – Linen – Tencel) needs to be.
 Each tiny square represents one knot.
-For rugs that have symmetry in design, the plate is usually illustrated for quarter of the rug.
+For handmade rugs that have symmetry in design, the plate is usually illustrated for quarter of the rug .
 Famous artists and designers often draw the cartoons, which are mostly used in workshops and master workshops.

 Content & Dyeing: